hj-n/snc-reliability-map/README.md

 ```

 > - **`identifier`** : `string`
->   - the identifier of distortion info files (set by Steadiness & Cohesiveness)
+>   - the identifier of distortion info files (set by Steadiness & Cohesiveness).
+>   - if the name of file is `abs.json`, identifier should be `abs`.
 > - **`isLabel`** : `bool`
->   - if `true` and there exists a file holds the label (class) information, the reliability map also visualizes the label info by encoding color to each point
+>   - if `true` and there exists a file holds the label (class) information, the reliability map also visualizes the label info by encoding color to each point.
 > - **`showMissing, showFalse`** : `bool`
 >   - if `true`, visualizes Missing / False distortions, respectively.
 > - **`drawEdge`** : `bool`